MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/asset-leasing/impair-rou-asset.md

 1. After creating this lease, go to the lease book and confirm the payment schedule.
 Then, post the initial recognition journal entry.
 The initial ROU asset and lease liability should be $70,235.81.
 Assume this lease was classified as an operating lease under ASC 842.
 2. Next, in order to simulate the passing of 3 years, run the batch journal process for the lease payments, interest expense, and depreciation expense.
 3. After running all three batch jobs, navigate back to the lease book and open the liability and asset transactions tables to see the current carrying value of the ROU asset and lease liability.

- 	After three years, the value of both is around $53,893.00.
+After three years, the value of liability and asset are around $-53,893.00 and $53,893.00 respectivley.

 4. At this point after 3 years, impairment tests are performed by the business, and it is determined that the ROU asset has an impairment of $35,000.
 To record this impairment, navigate to the lease book, and click **Impairment** in the top ribbon.
 5. The **Impairment parameter** page will open.
 Enter the following details: